CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 **Other scenes**

 We can see from the table below that the denoiser fails to work to render a bunny with ~50 samples.
+The reason could be that too many triangles with different information are concentreted in a small range.
 The problem can be mitigated when we switch to a small size filter.